This post may contain affiliate links. Please see my disclosure policy for details.

 Usually, you’ll see Kilchurn Castle sitting by the loch with a perfect mirror reflection, and it’s surrounded by mountain peaks.

 But, like most things we see on social media, the Kilchurn Castle viewpoint is not all it seems.
 Getting here is definitely up there as an ‘Instagram vs. Reality’ moment.

 The walk to the view is seriously boggy, there is a whole symphony of warnings before you even set out like there being adders here (eek) and you don’t always get those picture-perfect reflections and mountain views.

 Regardless, I still believe this spectacular viewpoint is worth a stop in the Scottish Highlands.
 It was one of my favourite locations for photography on my road trip!

 You could easily fool yourself into thinking you were walking through an oil painting, it’s that lovely.

 How to visit the Kilchurn Castle Panorama Viewpoint on Kilchurn Grazings

 It’s definitely easier to drive to Kilchurn Castle as it’s in a remote location in Argyll and Bute.
 It’s located in Lochawe which is in the Scottish Highlands between Inveraray and Oban.

 Kilchurn Castle address is Lochawe, Dalmally PA33 1AF but it’s good to note the castle isn’t sign-posted at all.

-The Kilchurn Castle Panoramic Viewpoint can be accessed via the road to Inveraray on the A819.
+The Kilchurn Castle Panorama Viewpoint on Kilchurn Grazings can be accessed via the road to Inveraray on the A819.
 Click here for a Google Pin!